Softly spicy and fruity German- and Belgian-style wheat beers

 Arguably the most popular German wheat beer in existence, Erdinger has notes of banana, clove and caramel.

 Dry, refreshing and moderately bitter to appetizingly hoppy lagers

 Hacker-Pschorr Edelhell (Germany; 5.5% alc.)

-Acidic ales ranging from sweet-tart to fully sour
+Acidic ales ranging from sweet-tart to suck-your-face-in

 Medium bodied, wonderfully balanced ales and lagers

 Shillow Beer Co.
-Sass on the Side (Ontario; 5.6% alc.)
+Sass on the Side (ON; 5.6% alc.)

 Ales with a moderate to full bitterness and a naturally fruity hop character